paragliding training center

 Your training will include syllabus study materials, a computer based log book (by request), ground school, and hands-on instruction.
 It does not include the textbook.

-Our course will prepare you for mountain flying.
+Our courses will prepare you for mountain flying.
 You will learn how to layout your wing and do a preflight check.
 Become more at ease with both forward and reverse launches.
 Learn to control your wing through turns and mild turbulence.
 Begin the study of meteorology and its effects on flight and much more.
 It includes the use of all equipment needed for training – paraglider, harness, helmet, and radio.

 We recommend that pilots purchase a glider at some point when progressing through the P2 program of study.
 This will greatly help you later on, as you gain more experience with your own glider instead of a school glider.
 Students who have their own glider will be able to practice kiting on their own time and thus gain much more out of their course of instruction.
 Kiting skills are essential for pilot safety.
 It is one of the most important skills a pilot can learn that will dramatically reduce the risks of this sport.